BCI-FES Therapy for Stroke Rehabilitation

 The distance walked over 6 minutes.
 Score is reported in meters and higher score indicates better function.

 Subjects will undergo 64-channel EEG recording as they engage in 100 alternating 10-s long epochs of idling and attempted dorsiflexion.
-The EEG ERD/ERS, defined as the drop/rise in alpha (8-12 Hz) and beta (13-30 Hz) band power during attempted dorsiflexion (compared to idling) will be calculated and averaged over all epochs and across all channels.
-Change in ERD and ERS will be express as signal-to-noise ratio, with higher values indicating improved function.
+The EEG modulation, defined as the change in alpha (8-12 Hz) and beta (13-30 Hz) band power during attempted dorsiflexion (compared to idling) will be calculated and averaged over all epochs and across all channels.
+Change in EEG alpha and beta band power will be express as percentage with respect to the idle state.
+Specifically, the change in the Channel Cz will be reported given its primary salience to attempted dorsiflexion.

 Collaborators and Investigators